lawrennd/talks/README.md

 _subject/
 ```

 Under that subject, there are a series of talks.
 Each as a markdown file.
-These files include various talk files from different parts of the site.
-They are also allocated to different subject files, under the includes subdirectory.
+These files include various snippet files mainly from anothe repository. <https://github.com/lawrennd/snippets/>.
+They are also allocated to different subject files.

 ```
 _subject/includes/